SillyTavern/SillyTavern-Docs/Extras/extensions/EmulatorJS.md

 Other common issues:

 1. Make sure you've set a commenting interval before launching the game.
-2. Make sure you have set an OpenAI key and there are no errors in the ST server console.
+2. Make sure you have set a multimodal API key and there are no errors in the ST server console.

 Still doesn't work?
 Send us your browser debug console logs (press F12).